Universal Volcano Bay Water Park Orlando

 - Rainforest Village – thrill rides for single and multiple riders

-There are 18 attractions at Volcano Bay and Universal say it has been designed to avoid lengthy queues by using new “virtual queue” technology.
+There are 18 attractions at Volcano Bay.
+Universal say it has been designed to avoid lengthy queues by using new “virtual queue” technology.

 There is also no need to carry your tube or raft to the top of each ride.
 Each area of the park has its own lockers and there are themed restaurants and bars throughout the park.

-Krakatau is located in the centre of the park and contains three separate body slide rides, a four lane racer and a dark raft ride.
+Krakatau is located in the centre of the park.
+It contains three separate body slide rides, a four lane racer and a dark raft ride.

 - Ko’okiri Body Plunge – a 70 degree drop speed slide with a trap door (similar concept to Ihu’s Breakaway Falls at Aquatica).
 Guests fall 125 feet (38 m) as they slide through the volcano before plunging through The Reef, one of the pools at the base of the volcano